 English Language Requirement

 All health care workers (native and non-native US English speakers alike) are expected to use clear communication skills in the workplace.
-Students whose native language is not US English are expected to demonstrate "near native" English language abilities.
-To confirm this ability, if you are not a US citizen or you have attended school in another country, you will need to take the COMPASS ESL Listening and Versant Speaking Tests or submit TOEFL iBT scores, as part of the admissions process.
+Students whose native language is not US English are expected to demonstrate "near-native" US English language abilities.
+There are three options to choose from to confirm this ability if you have attended school in another country and/or English is not the primary language spoken at home.

-All students should submit to the Admissions Office an English Language Requirement form to verify how they meet the English language requirement.
+All students should submit an English Language Requirement form, signed by the EFL coordinator, to Admissions and Enrollment Services to verify how the English language requirement has been met.

 Clinical Training Form

-The Clinical Training form outlines the policy regarding acceptance into clinical training for the following programs: Associate Degree Nursing, Clinical Trials Research Associate, Health Information Technology, Medical Assisting, Occupational Therapy Assistant, Pharmacy Technology, Practical Nursing, Respiratory Therapy, and Surgical Technology.
+The Clinical Training form outlines the policy regarding acceptance into clinical training for the following programs: Associate Degree Nursing, Clinical Trials Research Associate, Health Information Technology, Medical Assisting, Medical Product Safety and Pharmacovigilence, Occupational Therapy Assistant, Pharmacy Technology, Practical Nursing, Respiratory Therapy, and Surgical Technology.
 The form must be signed and returned before the start of clinical training.